-World-renowned surgeon Dr. David J. Sugarbaker arrived at the Texas Medical Center last summer and promptly founded our new Division of General Thoracic Surgery, the Lung Institute, which integrates medical and surgical treatments for benign and malignant non-cardiac thoracic diseases, and the Mesothelioma Treatment Center, focused on the evaluation and treatment of patients with mesothelioma.
+World-renowned surgeon Dr. David J. Sugarbaker arrived at the Texas Medical Center in 2014 and promptly founded our new Division of General Thoracic Surgery, the Lung Institute, which integrates medical and surgical treatments for benign and malignant non-cardiac thoracic diseases, and the Mesothelioma Treatment Center, focused on the evaluation and treatment of patients with mesothelioma.
 Within its first year of operation, the division recorded over 1,100 clinic visits and 400 surgical cases cared for by a multidisciplinary team of experts ranging from surgeons to medical oncologists, radiologist, and social workers.

 The Center for Dysphagia and Swallowing Disorders, co-founded and co-directed by Dr. Groth, likewise provides a comprehensive, multidisciplinary approach to benign esophageal disease, supported by a team of otolaryngologists, gastroenterologists, radiologists, speech therapists, and nutritionists to evaluate and treat swallowing difficulties.